Susan McKeown

-Her 2004 album Sweet Liberty was nominated for a BBC Music Award.
-Her 2012 album Belong received critical acclaim, while its lead single, “Everything We Had Was Good,” topped the Billboard Folk Music Chart.
-Throughout her career, McKeown has performed at major venues including the Glastonbury Festival, Carnegie Hall, and the Hollywood Bowl.
+Throughout her career, McKeown has performed at numerous venues including the Glastonbury Festival, Carnegie Hall, the Brooklyn Academy of Music, the Hollywood Bowl, and the National Concert Hall.
 Her music has been featured on PBS, NPR, PRI, BBC, and RTÉ, as well as in ad campaigns for Audi, Jaguar, and Olay.

-Alongside poet Paul Muldoon, McKeown serves as co-artistic director of Feis Teamhra, an annual festival of poetry and music held at the Hill of Tara, an ancient ceremonial site in County Meath, Ireland.
+Alongside poet Paul Muldoon, she serves as co-artistic director of Feis Teamhra, an annual festival of poetry and music held at the Hill of Tara, an ancient ceremonial site in County Meath, Ireland.